29 years since deadly tornado tears through Haysville, South Wichita and Andover

 HAYSVILLE, Kan.
-(KSNW) – Today marks 29 years since the deadly Andover Tornado swept through Haysville, South Wichita, and Andover on April 26, 1991.
+(KSNW) – Sunday marked 29 years since the deadly Andover tornado swept through Haysville, South Wichita, and Andover on April 26, 1991.

-The Andover Tornado was rated an F-5 tornado, it ended up killing 19 people including 13 at a mobile home park in Andover, according to the National Weather Service Wichita (NWSW).
+The Andover tornado was rated an F-5 tornado, it ended up killing 19 people including 13 at a mobile home park in Andover, according to the National Weather Service Wichita.

 “This is a particularly dangerous situation with the possibility of very damaging tornadoes.
 Also, large hail, dangerous lightning, and damaging thunderstorm winds can be expected,” read an 11:38 a.m. bulletin from the National Weather Service on April 26, 1991.